psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 TO DO

-8 ' 0 peace, O peace, thou gentle Gawaine,
+8 'O peace, O peace, thou gentle Gawaine,

 That faire may thee befEall!
 For if thou knew my sighing soe deepe, Thou wold not meruaUe att all.

-9 ' Ffor when I came to Tearne Wadling,
+9 'Ffor when I came to Tearne Wadling,

 A bold barron there I fand.
 With a great club vpon his backe.
 Standing stifEe and strong.

-10 ' And he asked me wether I wold fight
+10 'And he asked me wether I wold fight

 Or from him I shold begone, 0[r] else I must him a ransome pay.
 And soe depart him from.

-11 ' To fight wtth him I saw noe cause;
+11 'To fight wtth him I saw noe cause;

 Methought it was not meet; For he was stiffe and strong with-all.
 His strokes were nothing sweete.

-12 ' Therefor this is my ransome, Gawaine,
+12 'Therefor this is my ransome, Gawaine,

 I ought to him to pay; I must come againe, as I am sworne, Vpon the New Yeers day;

-13 ' And I must bring him word what thing it la
+13 'And I must bring him word what thing it la

 14 Then king Arthur drest him for to ryde.
 In one soe rich array, Toward the fore-said Tearne Wadling, That he might keepe his day.